Redding Motorcycle Accident Attorney

 - If thrown, whether the cyclist collided with any other objects.

-- The extent and quality of the protective equipment and clothing worn by the cyclist.
+- The extent and quality of the protective equipment and clothing the cyclist wears.

-Cyclists can increase their chances of walking away from a collision by wearing proper protective clothing.
+By wearing protective clothing, cyclists can increase their chances of walking away from a collision.
 A DOT-approved helmet is a must, but other purchases to consider, such as full-body leather, protect against road rash.

-A portable camera attached to the motorcycle could also provide valuable footage to help determine fault for the accident, which will be a crucial element of any resulting legal case.Types of Damages in a Motorcycle Crash Case
+A portable camera attached to the motorcycle could also provide valuable footage to help determine fault for the accident, which will be a crucial element of any resulting legal case.Recoverable Damages in a Motorcycle Crash Case

 If it is determined that the other motorist caused the accident and thus your injuries, you are entitled to seek monetary compensation for your losses.
 It is mind-boggling how quickly expenses associated with severe injuries can add up.
 These types of damages are common in most personal injury cases: